 The Great British Bee is one of the most important players in British agriculture, pollinating a third of everything we eat and more generally keeping the planet’s ecosystem sustained.

-We have put together a list of some of the best plants for bees, and other pollinators too.
+Here’s a list of eight of the best plants for bees, and other pollinators too.

 English Lavender (Lavandula angustifolia) – Bees see the colour purple more clearly than any other so any purple plant will be a hit.
 Lavender, and English Lavender in particular, seems to be a firm favourite.